-- HMRC - (2) HMRC will not take the point that you are not trading just because you have taken no risk because of the guarantee arrangements. - (3) HMRC will not take the point that an activity is not trade or is not carried on commercially simply because of the net present value point [i.e. the point that the discounted present value of the income stream will always be significantly less than the purchase price of the film]. - (4) HMRC accepts that tax benefits to partners can be taken into account in assessing the commerciality of the trade. - (5) HMRC accepts that a single transaction partnership will not fail to be trading merely because it has no trading activity."
+- '(1) You as a taxpayer will not lose the tax relief just because your objective is to access the relief. - (2) HMRC will not take the point that you are not trading just because you have taken no risk because of the guarantee arrangements. - (3) HMRC will not take the point that an activity is not trade or is not carried on commercially simply because of the net present value point [ie the point that the discounted present value of the income stream will always be significantly less than the purchase price of the film]. - (4) HMRC accepts that tax benefits to partners can be taken into account in assessing the commerciality of the trade. - (5) HMRC accepts that a single transaction partnership will not fail to be trading merely because it has no trading activity.'

 The first of these alleged representations dropped out of the picture, because it is relevant to a Lupton argument which is no longer pursued by HMRC.
 The taxpayers continue to rely on the other four.
 The UT also put on one side representation (5), being unpersuaded that anything was said in the BIM about single transaction partnerships as such: see the UT Decision at [165].
 I am not sure that the UT were right about this.
-I agree with Mr Furness that there are passages in the "plain vanilla" example which appear to accept that the partnership may be involved in a single transaction, and it is of course common ground that a single transaction may constitute an adventure in the nature of trade.
+I agree with Mr Furness that there are passages in the 'plain vanilla' example which appear to accept that the partnership may be involved in a single transaction, and it is of course common ground that a single transaction may constitute an adventure in the nature of trade.
 However, the point does not assist the taxpayers, precisely because it is common ground that the partnerships are not disqualified from trading merely because they had no previous trading activity.
-The focus is therefore on representations (2) to (4), all of which are principally based on the "plain vanilla" example.
+The focus is therefore on representations (2)-(4), all of which are principally based on the 'plain vanilla' example.

-- 125. In relation to these representations, the UT rightly accepted at [166] that it is implicit in the example that HMRC may be prepared to accept that the partnership can be trading, and doing so on a commercial basis, even though these features are present.
+[125] In relation to these representations, the UT rightly accepted at [166] that it is implicit in the example that HMRC may be prepared to accept that the partnership can be trading, and doing so on a commercial basis, even though these features are present.
 But the BIM nowhere says that HMRC agree never to take such points, particularly where tax avoidance is suspected.
 There is no challenge to the legality of the BIM as a whole, or to the parts of it which relate to film finance, so (as Mr Swift submitted) it is not open to the taxpayers to pick and choose: they have to accept the guidance as a whole, including the qualifications to which it is subject.
 Once this fundamental point is appreciated, it seems to me impossible for the taxpayers to contend that they have a legitimate expectation to be taxed in accordance with the three alleged representations, even in circumstances where tax avoidance is reasonably suspected by HMRC.
-Furthermore, tax avoidance, in this context, must mean, or at least include, any arrangements which are reasonably suspected of being designed to obtain reliefs in the early years for the investors without then incurring the corresponding liabilities to income tax on the interest element of the income streams as the scheme unwinds over its full fifteen year term. - If the case is one where tax avoidance is reasonably suspected, I can find nothing in 126. the BIM which precludes HMRC from advancing any arguments on the law or the facts which are properly open to them, including arguments which they have arguably agreed to forgo in cases where no tax avoidance is suspected.
-As it was graphically put in argument before the UT, HMRC's position in cases of suspected tax avoidance is that "all bets are off".
-In my judgment it cannot be either unfair or unjust for HMRC to seek to apply the law as enacted by Parliament to the facts of a particular case, unless they are precluded from doing so by a representation which meets the stringent requirements laid down by Bingham LJ in MFK.
-By no stretch of the imagination, however, can the representations relied on by the taxpayers be characterised as "devoid of relevant qualification".
-To the contrary, the guidance is permeated with qualifications relating to tax avoidance.
+Furthermore, tax avoidance, in this context, must mean, or at least include, any arrangements which are reasonably suspected of being designed to obtain reliefs in the early years for the investors without then incurring the corresponding liabilities to income tax on the interest element of the income streams as the scheme unwinds over its full 15-year term.